gcampbell391/menu-management/README.md

 - View exisiting menu items
 - Create a new menu item
 - Edit an existing menu item
-- Delte an exisiting menu item
+- Delete an exisiting menu item
 - Navigate between different menus

 # Built With